Prism Language Syntax

 Agent Declarations

-// Agent with configuration
+// Agent declarations

 confidence: 0.9,